burnstyle1/homelab-ops/runbooks/ai-inference-box.md

 serve runs as a dedicated loginless account (`<user>`) under a hardened systemd unit (`ProtectSystem=strict`, `ProtectHome=true`, `NoNewPrivileges`, `PrivateTmp`, and the rest), out of `/opt/secretrag` owned by that account at `700`.
 It holds no shell and no infra tools.
 Its one authentication gap is unchanged: serve accepts an API key but does not verify it, so it relies entirely on network controls.
 Enforcing that key is an open item (section 12) and matters more while the port is still bound broadly.

-The city registry adds no network surface (it's an in-process module), but its data file holds community-privileged puzzle content: author hints and verified pairings.
-Treat the values in `secret_registry.py` like the private ops note and keep them out of public repos and paste-ables.
+Corpus data is kept out of this public document.
+The city registry (`secret_registry.py`) holds community-privileged puzzle content (author hints, verified pairings); treat its values like the private ops note.
+The historical forum archive (`vault_forum`) is drawn from a public community forum, but it carries usernames and years of unverified opinion, so the raw export and its collection are not reproduced here either, and the tier is framed to the model as lowest-authority unverified opinion (5.3, 5.4).
+Neither adds network surface; both are in-process collections.

 Firewall rules, addressing, and hardening status live in a private ops note, not here.
 If you adapt this runbook, don't expose the inference or RAG ports past your trusted segment, and put authentication in front of anything public.

 The Discord bot is live and follows the same posture.
 Its token is a secret in an env file owned by the service account at `0600`, never committed.
 It holds no infrastructure tools, and it reaches serve over localhost on the box rather than across the network, so no inbound rule or public exposure of serve was needed (section 7).
-Its only outbound paths are the Discord gateway and the localhost POST to serve, nothing else.
+Its only outbound paths are the Discord gateway and the localhost POST to serve.
 The box permits outbound on the services VLAN but blocks inbound, which is all a gateway bot needs.

 ---

 ## 12. Open TODOs (non-sensitive)

 - [x] City registry.
-Done 2026-08-27. `secret_registry.py`: 12-city closed-set structured-fact lookup, injected authoritative above retrieved passages on a city or verse/image-number match.
-Formatter guards (no dig location for unsolved, known-unknowns as "(not established)", region-band lat/long).
-Author hints injected verbatim under a status-aware guard, exempt from the summarize-don't-paste rule.
-Wired with an anchored-splice patcher (backup plus `py_compile` plus rollback).
-Verified live.
+Done 2026-08-27.
+12-city closed-set structured-fact lookup with an aggregate roster, injected authoritative above retrieved passages.
+Formatter guards (no dig location for unsolved, known-unknowns as "(not established)", region-band lat/long), author hints verbatim under a status-aware guard.
+See section 5.7.
 - [x] Discord bot.
-Done 2026-08-28. discord.py slash command `/askbyron`, RAG-only with no infra tools, calls serve's `/ask` on localhost, runs on the box as `<bot-user>` under a hardened systemd unit.
-Defers plus semaphore-of-1 serialization for the single 14B, channel and role gates, per-user cooldown and a queue guard, sub-2000 chunking, question echo.
+Done 2026-08-28. discord.py slash command `/askbyron`, RAG-only, calls serve's `/ask` on localhost, hardened systemd unit.
 See section 7.
 - [x] systemd unit for serve.py.
-Done 2026-08-28. serve relocated to `/opt/secretrag` under a dedicated loginless account, running under a hardened unit that mirrors the bot's, with `Requires=ollama.service`, an absolute `SECRET_CHROMA_DIR`, `HF_HOME` on the moved bge-m3 cache, and `ReadWritePaths` for the store and cache.
-Enabled, so it survives reboot and restarts on failure. `KEEP_ALIVE=-1` added so the model stays resident.
+Done 2026-08-28. serve relocated to `/opt/secretrag` under a loginless account, hardened unit, `Requires=ollama.service`, absolute `SECRET_CHROMA_DIR`, `HF_HOME` on the moved cache, `ReadWritePaths` for store and cache, `KEEP_ALIVE=-1`.
 See sections 3.7 and 5.6.
+- [x] Historical forum tier (gated).
+Done 2026-08-28. `vault_forum`, ~40k cleaned posts (2001-2019), lowest-authority COMMENTARY, queried only when `_forum_intent` matches a history/theory question.
+Competes normally when the gate opens, absent otherwise.
+See sections 5.1-5.4.
+- [ ] `deploy.sh` for staging-to-live.
+The single highest-value operational cleanup.
+Code is edited in the `<user>` tree and only reaches `/opt` by a manual rsync + chown + restart; miss it and the bot silently runs stale code.
+One script that rsyncs the `.py` files to `/opt/secretrag`, chowns to the service account, and `systemctl restart secretrag` collapses "changed it" and "the bot runs it" into one command and removes that whole class of mistake.
+Should also refuse to run if the working tree fails `py_compile`.
+- [ ] Forum trigger tuning. `_FORUM_TRIGGERS` (5.3) is a keyword heuristic that fails toward silence.
+Watch for history questions that come back with no forum and add their phrasings; this is ongoing, not one-time.
 - [ ] Loopback-bind Ollama and serve.
 Both bind `0.0.0.0` today so the OWUI container can reach them, leaving the firewall as the only guard on two unauthenticated ports (section 11).
 The fix is coupled: bind both to `127.0.0.1` and move OWUI to host networking (or reach the host via the docker bridge gateway) so the container still connects.
-Do it as its own change, with OWUI (and the reverse proxy in front of it) as the only moving part, after confirming what each client actually targets.
+Do it as its own change, after confirming what each client actually targets.
 - [ ] Enforce serve's API key. serve accepts but ignores the key, relying on network controls alone.
 Verifying it removes the single-point-of-failure where one firewall slip exposes an open compute endpoint.
-Cheap because both clients (OWUI, the bot) are ours; worth doing while the port is still bound broadly.
+Cheap, both clients are ours.
 - [ ] Optional: auto-warm the model after boot. `KEEP_ALIVE=-1` keeps the model resident but doesn't pre-load it, so the first request after a reboot cold-loads (section 10).
-A boot-time warmup (a `systemd` oneshot or timer that fires one `/ask`, or an `ExecStartPost` on Ollama) would take that hit off the first caller.
-Reboots are rare and the bot defers, so this is a refinement, not a fix.
+A boot-time warmup (a `systemd` oneshot or an `ExecStartPost` on Ollama) takes that hit off the first caller.
 - [ ] Phase-2 output validator.
 A deterministic post-generation check on the registry's discrete fields (verse, image, stone).
 Regenerate with the value pinned, not silent string replacement.
-A corrector with false positives is worse than the confabulation it's chasing.
 Scope it to single-city questions and those three fields, and build it only after measuring how often injection alone actually misses in production.
 - [ ] Rate limiting at serve.
 All backpressure lives in the bot today, so a direct hit on serve bypasses it (section 10).
-Lower priority now that concurrency can't OOM the card (Ollama serializes to one slot), but still the right place for a per-client limit if serve is ever reachable by anything but the two known clients.
+Lower priority now that concurrency can't OOM the card, but still the right place for a per-client limit.
+- [ ] Optional future corpora, following the `vault_forum` pattern (own collection, same embedder/space, indexed as the service account, gated or tiered as appropriate).
+Byron's pre-publication manuscript for comparing pre-pub changes, which must be a separate NON-canonical tier that never outranks the published book (published-wins guardrail), ideally a structured draft-vs-published diff rather than raw retrieval.
+A news/advertising archive for a public-history timeline.
+Both are additive and must not touch `the_secret` or the registry.
-- [ ] Extend `/health` to count all three collections.
+- [ ] Extend `/health` to count all four collections.
-- [ ] Optional: semantic show-notes pass over transcripts to kill the interleaved banter, then embed the summaries instead of raw windows.
+- [ ] Optional: semantic show-notes pass over transcripts to kill the interleaved banter.
 - [ ] Revisit the persona voice knob if warmth keeps leaking into false certainty on unsolved casques.
 - [ ] Optional: narrow the registry anti-paste exemption to `hints` only if verses shouldn't paste unprompted.
 - [ ] Optional: profanity screen on the bot's question echo if the public rebroadcast (7.4) gets abused.